-- a. maintaining the quality and selection requirements with respect to the examination or part of the examination in question; - b. expedience, with the goal of limiting study delays of students who are making good progress in their studies; - c. leniency with respect to students who are experiencing or have experienced a study delay due to circumstances that are beyond their control.
+- a maintaining the quality and selection requirements with respect to the examination or part of the examination in question; - b. expedience, with the goal of limiting study delays of students who are making good progress in their studies; - c. leniency with respect to a student who is experiencing or has experienced a study delay due to circumstances that are beyond his/her control.